 Skiing is a safe sport if you follow the mountain rules and take adequate precautions.
 You should always follow safety advice from instructors and we would recommend always wearing a helmet.
 Safety advice when looking after young children on the mountain will be given during your training.

-Staff accommodation is located halfway up Blackcomb Mountain.
-This means that you are pretty much ‘ski in ski out’ and that your commute to work involves a ski down to the village creating fresh tracks in the morning!
-To get back to your accommodation you can take a lift, or if the lifts are closed, either take a bus or taxi.
+Staff accommodation is located a little way up Blackcomb Mountain.
+This means that you are ‘ski in ski out’ and that your commute to work involves a ski down to the village creating fresh tracks in the morning!
+To get back to your accommodation you can take a lift, or if the lifts are closed, either take a bus or taxi or a steep walk.
 Whistler Kids has three bases in the resort.

 If you are working at the Creekside base, you will need to get a bus from Whistler Village each day.
 The bus takes 10 minutes and the cost of the monthly pass is approximately $70.